 Ania Milanowska, Executive Director of the Cayman Islands Crisis Centre, said the new initiative is much needed in Cayman.

 “The Kids Helpline will be available across all three islands as we will be offering a free-to-call phone line initially, with plans to expand online” she said.
 “We are very grateful for the invaluable support we have received from the NCA CEOP to develop this much needed service for our children and youth.”

 NCA CEOP and Child Helpline International joined hands to develop a Needs Assessment Study (NAS) for the creation and implementation of a child helpline in the Cayman Islands.

-Sarah Murphy, Senior Officer at NCA CEOP has been working with the CICC for the past year under a wider FCO programme of child safeguarding support to the Cayman Islands to train, plan and launch this new service.
+Sarah Murphy, Senior Officer at NCA CEOP has been working with the CICC for the past year under a wider FCO program of child safeguarding support to the Cayman Islands to train, plan and launch this new service.

-“We are delighted to have been able to work collaboratively with CICC and our partners to deliver this service for children in Cayman,” Ms. Murphy said, explaining that the development of the Kids Helpline is a result of several months’ work in the Cayman Islands as part of a much wider programme of support across partner and public services.
+“We are delighted to have been able to work collaboratively with CICC and our partners to deliver this service for children in Cayman,” Ms. Murphy said, explaining that the development of the Kids Helpline is a result of several months’ work in the Cayman Islands as part of a much wider program of support across partner and public services.